Robert-van-Engelen/Forth500/manual.md

 | `[CHAR]`   | ( "name" -- ; -- _char_ )            | returns the first character of "name" on the stack
 | `[']`      | ( "name" -- ; -- _xt_ )              | returns the execution token of "name" on the stack

-The `[CHAR]` word parses a name and returns the first character on the stack.
+The `[CHAR]` word parses a name and compiles the first character as a literal.
 This is the compile-time equivalent of `CHAR`.
 For example, `[CHAR] $` is the same as `[ CHAR $ ] LITERAL`.

-The `[']` word parses a name and returns the execution token on the stack.
+The `[']` word parses a name and compiles the execution token as a literal.
 This is the compile-time equivalent of `'` (tick).
 For example, `['] NOOP` is the same as `[ ' NOOP ] LITERAL`.

 ### Postponing

-Immediate words cannot be compiled unless we postpone its execution with `POSTPONE`.
+Immediate words cannot be compiled unless we postpone their execution with `POSTPONE`.
 The `POSTPONE` word parses a name marked `IMMEDIATE` and compiles it to execute when the colon definition executes.
 If the name is not immediate, then `POSTPONE` compiles the word's execution token as a literal